This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 Now, stir the wet ingredient into the bowl: almond milk, melted coconut oil, and vanilla extract if used.

 Stir halfway, then fold in the dark chocolate chips.
-The batter should be wet, soft but hold well if squeezed in your hand.
+The batter should be wet, and soft but hold well if squeezed in your hand.

 Shaping And Baking